 Blueberry-Stuffed Sally Lunn Bread is a brioche-like yeast bread with fresh, sweetened blueberries swirled throughout.
-Instructions are written for using a bread machine to mix and knead the bread, then shaped by hand and baked in a conventional oven.
 If you don’t have a bread machine, you can make this bread with a stand mixer or by hand.

 A word of warning:

-Allow at least 2 hours, possibly longer, for this rise.The second rise of the loaf after you place the dough in a loaf pan takes much longer than the usual bread recipe because you have used frozen blueberries in the filling.Print
+Allow at least 2 hours, possibly longer, for this rise.The second rise of the loaf after you place the dough in a loaf pan will take longer than usual.
+The frozen blueberries in the filling will slow down the process.

 - 1 and 1/2 cup blueberries

 - 1/4 cup heavy cream, lukewarm